What is Radiotherapy

 Side effects of radiation therapy

-The side effects pf radiation therapy depends on the location of the treated area, dosage of radiation, duration of treatment, patient’s general medical conditions and other treatments given at the same time.
+The side effects of radiotherapy depend on the location of the treated area, the dosage of radiation, duration of treatment, patient’s general medical conditions and other treatments given at the same time.

 FIND A CONSULTANT